adkinstm/sass-material/README.md

 If you just want the base color, for example not purple -> 800 but just purple (which is 500), no need to add the 500.
 You can just do this and it will default to 500 unless you specify another variation.
     material-color(purple);

-Refer to the official Material Design Spec for colors and variations.
+Refer to the official Material Design Spec for colors and variations (https://material.io/guidelines/style/color.html#color-color-palette).
 Note that white and black are defined just by:
     material-color(white);
     material-color(black);